Olex7iMatix/CatSharp/README.md

 }
 ```
 # Docs
-To start coding in Cat# you need to know how the base should look like.
+To start coding in Cat# you need to know how the base file look like.
 At first you need to have:
 ```cat#
 pack <packageName> {